thheller/shadow-css/README.md

   (html [:div {:class (css :px-4)} "Hello World"]))
 ```

 change something and re-define it at the REPL, without saving the file to disk.
 The location of the `(css` form may have changed and therefore generated classname no longer matches.
-When the HTML is loaded it'll point to a classname that doesn't exist and the element may appear unstyled.
+When the HTML is loaded it'll point to a classname that does not exist and the element may appear unstyled.

 Again, I don't believe this to be a problem, and is a trade-off I'm willing to make either way.